 A whole foods, plant-based menu promotes healthy living by healthy eating at Ward of Health.
 Try the shroomsteak to the crab mac sandwich, and don't forget about a tasty menu of smoothies.
 The Mago Papaya is delicious!

 Zeroday Brewing Company Outpost

 This Midtown Harrisburg craft brewer is known for their excellent beers with even better names.
-Wastin’ Daylight, Positive Vibes, and Financial Panther, to name a few.
+Wastin’ Daylight, Boom.
+Roasted., and When Did We Get a Dog, to name a few.
 Zeroday’s flagship, Mango Hab, is a spicy and refreshing brew that blends sweet mango and a habanero pepper kick.
 Grab a seat at their Outpost bar, chat up a local, and enjoy a truly Midtown experience.

 The Broad Street Market has kept it local since the 1860s and has a rich history in the community.
 During its peak in the 1920s, the Market had more than 700 vendors.
 Some of the Market’s older patrons remember earning a nickel to deliver goods to neighboring homes using a little red wagon.

 The Broad Street Market was once known as the West Harrisburg Market House and one of several farmer’s markets in the city.
 But when people sought out supermarket shopping in the late 20th century, Harrisburg’s system of markets gradually shut down, leaving only the Broad Street Market.
 Today’s trends are yielding food conscious folks who want to know where their food comes from.
 They are abandoning superstores and chain restaurants to meet and greet with farmers and chefs.
 From the local produce and meats to a passion for preparing meals on-site, the friendly and fresh Broad Street Market can thrive.